julbov/Speed-object-detection-camera/README.md

 ### Detection Settings
 - **YOLO Models**: See [Yolo models for object Detection](#yolo-models-for-object-detection)
-- **Confidence treshold**: This can be adjusted to adjust the confidence of the yolo model when it classifies something as that object
+- **Confidence Threshold**: This can be adjusted to change the confidence of the YOLO model when it classifies something as that object.
-- **Use GPU**: defaults to cpu if no GPU can be found.
+- **Use GPU**: Defaults to CPU if no GPU can be found.
-- **Min Detection Area**: Can be adjusted to filter small detections
+- **Min Detection Area**: Can be adjusted to filter small detections.
-- **Motion Sensitivity**: Removes noise from the detection Smaller values (1-5) are more sensitive to small movements but may detect noise, while larger values (10-50) reduce false detections from shadows and small movements but may miss smaller vehicles.
-Default is 10
+- **Motion Sensitivity**: Removes noise from detection.
+Smaller values (1–5) are more sensitive to small movements but may detect noise, while larger values (10–50) reduce false detections from shadows and small movements but may miss smaller vehicles.
+Default is 10.

 ### Speed Detection Settings
-- **Speed limit**: If an object exceeds this limit its flagged as an violation on the detections page
+- **Speed Limit**: If an object exceeds this limit, it's flagged as a violation on the detections page.
-- **Speed in mph**
+- **Speed in MPH**
-- **Minimum Speed/maximum Speed**: Filters unrealistically slow or fast speeds
+- **Minimum Speed / Maximum Speed**: Filters unrealistically slow or fast speeds.
-- **Min/max time difference**: The time a vehicle must be tracked before the system will calculate its speed.
+- **Min / Max Time Difference**: The time a vehicle must be tracked before the system will calculate its speed.
-- **Min track length**: Minimum distance in pixels a object must travel
+- **Min Track Length**: Minimum distance in pixels an object must travel.
-- **Track Counter**: Number of frames a object must travel
+- **Track Counter**: Number of frames an object must travel.

-Higher values = more accurate speed (more data points), but slower detection Lower values = faster detection, but potentially less accurate
+Higher values = more accurate speed (more data points), but slower detection.
+Lower values = faster detection, but potentially less accurate.

 ### Detection Zones

 Configure detection area and speed lines:

-- **Left to right enabled** & **Right to Left enabled**:Allow detection only in one direction
+- **Left to Right Enabled** & **Right to Left Enabled**: Allow detection only in one direction.
-- **L2R Line**: Left-to-right speed measurement line position
+- **L2R Line**: Left-to-right speed measurement line position.
-- **R2L Line**: Right-to-left speed measurement line position
+- **R2L Line**: Right-to-left speed measurement line position.
-- **Detection Area Top, Bottom, left and right**: the detection area margins
+- **Detection Area Top, Bottom, Left and Right**: The detection area margins.

 ### Calibration Settings
+- **L2R / R2L Object Size in mm**: Real-life size.
+- **L2R / R2L Object Size in Pixels**: Size on screen.

-**How to calibratie**
+**How to Calibrate**
-1. Measure a known object like the vehicle length [lookup vehicle dimensions]https://www.automobiledimension.com
+1. Measure a known object like the vehicle length.
+[Lookup vehicle dimensions](https://www.automobiledimension.com)
-2. Count pixels for same object in camera view
+2. Count pixels for the same object in the camera view.
 3. Set calibration values.
+For a more in-depth guide on how to calibrate the camera, I recommend [this guide](https://github.com/pageauc/speed-camera/wiki/Calibrate-Camera-for-Distance).

 ### Output Settings
-- **Save Images** When disabled the detections still get recorded but no image is saved a placeholder is used instead of an image.
+- **Save Images**: When disabled, the detections still get recorded but no image is saved.
+A placeholder is used instead of an image.
-- **Image Quality** JPEG image quality reduce file size
+- **Image Quality**: JPEG image quality to reduce file size.

+### Vehicle Settings
+- **Ignore YOLO Validation**: If enabled, every object that gets detected by YOLO gets logged.
+If it can't be classified, it gets the class "unknown".
+- **Vehicle Classes**: Specify classes that are considered valid.
+These classes are also shown in the analytics and detection page.

 ## Troubleshooting

-### Cant connect to the webpage
+### Can't Connect to the Webpage
-- Make sure to use http and not https
+- Make sure to use HTTP and not HTTPS.
-- Check if port is not already in use defaults to 5000
+- Check if port 5000 is already in use.

 ### Camera Connection

-- Verify RTSP URL with VLC or similar player
+- Verify RTSP URL with VLC or a similar player.

-### Performance Optimizations

-- Use GPU if possible
-- Use smaller YOLO model

 ## License
 Apache-2.0 license
 Copyright [2025] [julbov]
-**Note**:This software is provided for educational and research purposes only.
+**Note**: This software is provided for educational and research purposes only.
 The author is not responsible for any misuse or violation of local laws.
 It is your responsibility to ensure legal compliance in your jurisdiction.